-- PCR detects specific DNA and RNA sequences that indicate the presence of HIV in the genetic structure of anyone HIV infected.
-DNA and RNA from the HIV virus circulate in the blood.
+- PCR detects specific DNA and RNA sequences that indicate the presence of HIV in the genetic structure of anyone infected.
+DNA and RNA from the virus circulating in the blood.
 The presence of these “particles” indicates the HIV virus.

 Testing for HIV antibodies is the only way to know if a person is infected.
-However, this test for HIV antibodies is effective only after the infected person’s immune system produces antibodies to HIV.
-There is a time period between the initial infection and when the HIV antibodies are detectable which can be from 2 weeks to 6 months with an average length of 3 months.
-During this time period standard HIV testing is ineffective.
+However, this test for antibodies is effective only after the infected person’s immune system produces antibodies to HIV.
+There is a time period between the initial infection and when the antibodies are detectable which can be from 2 weeks to 6 months with an average length of 3 months.
+During this time period, standard testing is ineffective.

 - Reverse transcriptase (RT) inhibitors – interfere with the conversion of reverse transcriptase (an HIV enzyme) into HIV RNA to HIV DNA.

-- Protease inhibitors (PI) – interfere with the protease enzyme that HIV uses to produce infectious viral particles.
+- Protease inhibitors (PI) – interfere with the protease enzyme that the virus uses to produce infectious viral particles.

-The Pharmaceutical Research and Manufacturers Association of America maintains a database of new drugs in development to treat HIV infection.
+The Pharmaceutical Research and Manufacturers Association of America maintains a database of new drugs in development.
 Scientists are also studying how immune modulators can help to increase the immune response to the HIV virus and make existing HIV drugs more effective.
 Therapeutic vaccines are being examined for this purpose.